 All technical support is the responsibility of the group booking a meeting room.

-The person completing the application for the use of the William R. Dunaway Community Meeting Room must indicate the available equipment needed during the period of reserved use on the written agreement required to reserve the room.
-The room is equipped with a flat screen monitor, a digital projector and screen, and microphones and speakers.
-Groups must provide their own laptop computer or electronic devices to connect to the meeting room equipment.
+Groups must provide their own laptop computer or electronic devices to connect to the available meeting room equipment.
 The individual signing the use agreement will be required to schedule and receive training from a qualified staff member in advance of the meeting on the appropriate use of the library equipment, lighting, and sound systems.

-Unless advance arrangements have been made for use of the William R. Dunaway Community Meeting Room outside library hours, that room must be cleaned and vacated 15 minutes prior to closing.
-Special permission must be granted by the County Librarian or designee to use the room outside normal library hours.
-Permission to use the room outside normal library hours must be requested at least one week in advance of the date of the proposed meeting.
+Unless advance arrangements have been made for use of the William R. Dunaway Community Meeting Room outside library hours, the room must be cleaned and vacated 15 minutes prior to closing.
+Special permission must be granted by the Library Director or designee to use the room outside normal library hours.
 In no event will use be allowed earlier than 7:00 am or later than 10:00 pm.
+The Library and library staff will be unavailable after closing, but you will have access to the meeting room and restrooms.
+It is mandatory that any cancellations are reported at least one week in advance so that doors may be programmed accordingly.

-The library has three small meeting rooms that can be used free of charge by patrons.
-Reservations made for small meeting rooms are limited to one-two hour session per day.
-The small reservable meeting rooms may be requested up to 6 months in advance of the date needed, and only 2 pending reservations may be held at any time.
+The library has small meeting rooms that patrons can use free of charge.
+Reservations made for small meeting rooms are limited to one two-hour session per day per library card number.
+The small reservable meeting rooms may be requested up to 6 months in advance of the date needed, and only 2 active reservations may be held at any time.
 These rooms may be reserved by individuals aged 13 years or older.

-Small meeting rooms are each equipped with a flat screen monitor.
-Groups must provide their own laptop computer or electronic devices to connect to the meeting room equipment.
+Three small meeting rooms are equipped with flat-screen monitors.
+Groups must provide their own laptop computers or electronic devices to connect to the meeting room equipment.
 If assistance is needed to connect to the audiovisual equipment provided, a basic training session may be scheduled with a library staff member prior to the meeting.

-Small meeting rooms are only available during normal business hours of the Library and must be vacated 15 minutes prior to closing.
+Small meeting rooms are available only during the library's normal business hours and must be vacated 15 minutes before closing.